At a Glance - Translating Slowly

-You hate it when someone's translating something from another language and they go too quickly because they you can keep up with them, right?
+Don't you hate it when someone's translating something from another language and they go so quickly that you can't keep up?
 We hate that, too.
 We also hate it when we need to go from English to math in a hurry.
 We prefer going slowly, piecing together a little bit at a time.
 We don't need to go from a paragraph straight to a symbolic expression, and it's often easier not to.
 Ne comprenez-vous?

 What is the surface area of a rectangular box with a lid?